josephdadams/TallyArbiter/docs/docs/usage/sections/listener-clients.md

 ## Using an M5StickC for tally output
 Tally Arbiter can send tally data to an M5StickC Arduino Finger Computer.
 A remote script is available in the separate repository, [Tally Arbiter M5StickC Listener](http://github.com/josephdadams/tallyarbiter-m5stickclistener).
 For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-M5StickCListener/blob/master/readme.md).

+## Using an ESP32 board with NeoPixel LEDs
+You can use Tally Arbiter with generic ESP32 boards as well with this separate script: [Tally Arbiter ESP32 Listener](https://github.com/LukasSchulz/TallyArbiter-ESP32Listener-NeoPixel).
+For installation and instructions, please check out that repository's [readme](https://github.com/LukasSchulz/TallyArbiter-ESP32Listener-NeoPixel/blob/master/readme.md).

 ## Using an M5 Atom Matrix for tally output
 Tally Arbiter can send tally data to an M5 Atom Matrix.
 A remote script is available in the separate repository, [Tally Arbiter M5 Atom Matrix Listener](http://github.com/josephdadams/tallyarbiter-m5atommatrixlistener).
 For installation and use instructions, please check out that repository's [readme](https://github.com/josephdadams/TallyArbiter-M5AtomMatrixListener/blob/master/readme.md).